Get unique, complex parts easily. No matter your requirements, Master Spring creates hard-to-produce coil springs and wire forms.

 If you need assistance calculating initial tension or learning how to measure a spring, contact us.
 At Master Spring, we help OEMs determine the best spring or wire form for their needs.
 To get started, request a free extension spring quote today, and include the following information:

 Need a custom wire form or coil spring?
 We make it work.
 Fill out the contact form and a representative will respond within 1 business day.
-If you have a PDF or CAD file, you can submit to request a quote.
+Please attach a PDF or CAD file with your request to quote.